Difficulty

 • 1.5" to 2"

-Early Golden, and many of its female seedlings, produce male flowers, but it may take a few extra years for them to show up and they tend to prioritize weak branches.
+Early Golden, and many of its female seedlings, produce male flowers, but it may take a few extra years for them to show up and they tend to appear on weak branches.
 Persimmons pollinated by these male flowers seem to only form a few seeds rather than all eight.

 Early Jewel